 A: No. The law establishes a specific period of time known as the “party filing period” for candidates running for a political party’s nomination to file a party certificate indicating the name and title proposed by the candidate to appear on the ballot, the position the candidate seeks, payment of fees, and filing of the party pledge, if any.
 Candidates may not pay the party filing fee before the party filing period established by law.
 [A.C.A. §§ 7-1-101(19), (20); 7-7-203(c)]

-Arkansas Code Annotated § 7-5-805 addresses contests to the eligibility and qualifications of members of the State Senate and State House of Representatives, which are ultimately decided by the legislative body itself.
-Otherwise, any challenge of a candidate’s eligibility to run for office would ultimately be decided by a court of law under A.C.A. § 7-5-801.
+A.C.A § 7-5-805 addresses contests to the eligibility and qualifications of members of the State Senate and State House of Representatives, which are ultimately decided by the legislative body itself.
+Otherwise, any challenge of a candidate’s eligibility to run for office would be decided in an election contest by a court of law under A.C.A. § 7-5-801.

 Q: May an election commissioner serve as a poll watcher?